Our products in use

 Product materials & care

-Stainless Steel Containers Stainless steel 304 (18/8).
-Food-grade silicone lids and LDPE #4 plastic lids.
-PP#5 plastic dividers.
-Dishwasher safe, top rack.
+Stainless Steel Containers are made from 304 (18/8) stainless steel.
+Silicone lids are made from platinum-grade, food-grade silicone.
+Plastic lids are made from LDPE #4 plastic.
+Plastic dividers are made from PP#5 plastic.
+All are dishwasher safe, top rack.
 Plastic lids and dividers are dishwasher safe but research has shown that it's best to keep plastics out of high temperature environments.

-Insulated Containers Stainless steel 304 (18/8).
-18oz Food Jars have all stainless steel interior.
-12oz Food Jars have PP #5 plastic lid and base.
-Dishwasher safe, top rack.
+Insulated Containers are made from 304 (18/8) stainless steel.
+18oz Food Jars have an all-stainless interior, and lid has a silicone seal with PP#5 inside plastic rim (that does not come in contact with food).
+18oz Food Jars should be hand washed.
+12oz Food Jars have PP #5 plastic lid and base and are dishwasher safe, top rack.
+Insulated Tumblers have a Tritan lid and are dishwasher safe, top rack.
 Plastic lids are dishwasher safe but research has shown that it is best to keep plastics out of high temperature environments.

-Insulated Lunch Totes PET #1 recycled plastic bottles.
+Insulated Lunch Totes are made from PET #1 recycled plastic bottles.
 Machine wash cold, line dry.

 Plastic numbers explained